 Here’s a summary of the interaction process:

-If the timeout period expires or an error from the USP-API is thrown, the auction proceeds without the user’s notice and opt-out status information.
+If the timeout period expires or an error from the USP-API is thrown, the auction proceeds without a US Privacy string attached.

 To utilize this module, software that provides the USP-API must to be implemented on the site to interact with the user and obtain their notice and opt-out status.